A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Each expert receives a different number of tokens, so the GEMMs have different M dimensions, while K and N are shared across experts for a given projection.

-A grouped GEMM is a single GPU kernel launch that executes a list of independent GEMMs together.
-In MoE, that maps to routing: each dispatched expert gets its own token subset, so each expert corresponds to one GEMM in the launch list.
+A grouped GEMM is one GPU kernel launch that executes a list of independent GEMMs.
+In MoE, each dispatched expert gets its own token subset, so each expert becomes one entry in the launch list.

 For expert e, the FFN projection is: